-I grew up in the Westchester suburb of Miami in the 1980s, where there was no White Castle or any slider.
-There hadn’t been a White Castle in South Florida since the late 1960s.
+I grew up in the Westchester suburb of Miami in the 1980s, where there was no White Castle or sliders.
+South Florida hadn’t had a White Castle since the late 1960s.

-Somehow I was aware of who White Castle was, its headquarters in Columbus, Ohio, and their important place in burger history.
-Over the course of the Burger Beast site’s life, I’ve grown to respect White Castle immensely.
+Somehow I was aware of who White Castle was, its headquarters in Columbus, Ohio, and its essential place in burger history.
+Throughout the Burger Beast site’s life, I’ve grown to respect White Castle immensely.

 White Castle made it safe to eat burgers in the 1920s when everyone considered it questionable food.
-They standardized burger buns and even created things like those branded soda jerk paper hats everyone likes wearing on their heads.
+So they standardized burger buns and even created things like those branded soda-jerk paper hats everyone likes wearing on their heads.

-The Miami Meat Machine and I had already been planning a trip up north when I mentioned it to Jamie Richardson (VP of White Castle).
-Jamie invited us over to their headquarters for a tour of White Castle‘s HQ in Columbus, Ohio.
+The Miami Meat Machine and I had already planned a trip up north when I mentioned it to Jamie Richardson (VP of White Castle).
+Jamie invited us to their headquarters to tour White Castle‘s HQ in Columbus, Ohio.

 There was also a sign welcoming “Burger Beast” and Friends.

 After a brief wait in the lobby downstairs, Jamie showed up and took us around for a tour of the premises.
-We got to see the Craver’s Hall of Fame Wall (hoping to make it on there one day), the Cafeteria (which also had great signs that I fell in love with), and the offices along with a bunch of porcelain signs from old White Castles.
+We got to see the Craver’s Hall of Fame Wall (hoping to make it on there one day), the cafeteria (which also had great signs that I fell in love with), the offices, and a bunch of porcelain signs from old White Castles.

 The crew and I sat down in their conference room, where he told us the history of White Castle.
 I tried to get him to admit that they were planning to open a location in Miami, but he didn’t budge on that topic.